Pugduddly/the-cloudinator/README.md

 The Cloudinator is written entirely in HTML, CSS, and Javascript.

 ## Requirements ##
-* A web browser that supports HTML5 and CSS3
+* [Google Chrome](http://www.google.com/chrome/)
 * A web server program
-* [Google Chrome](http://www.google.com/chrome/)
 * A computer

 ## The wiki ##